Peter Elliott (bishop)

-Peter John Elliott (born 1 October 1943) is a retired Australian bishop of the Catholic Church who served as an auxiliary bishop of the Archdiocese of Melbourne from 2007 to 2018.
-He is also an author, writing a number of published works that predominantly concern the celebration of Catholic liturgy.
+Peter John Elliott (1 October 1943 – 6 August 2025) was an Australian bishop of the Catholic Church who served as an auxiliary bishop of the Archdiocese of Melbourne from 2007 to 2018.
+He was also an author, writing a number of published works that predominantly concern the celebration of Catholic liturgy.

-Personal life and background
+Background

-Elliot was born and grew up in Melbourne, where his father served as an Anglican priest.
+Elliott was born on 1 October 1943 in Melbourne, where he also grew up.
+His father served as an Anglican priest in the city.
 Elliott was received into the Catholic Church while a student at the University of Oxford.

-Elliot is of partial Sorbian descent.
+He was of partial Sorbian descent.
 His maternal grandmother came from a family of Lutheran Sorbs who immigrated to the Wimmera region of Victoria, from what is now the German state of Saxony in the early 19th century.
 Their emigration from Germany was motivated by their dissent from the union of Lutheran and Calvinist churches that had recently taken place there.

+Elliott died on 6 August 2025, at the age of 81.

 Education

 Elliott earned an honours degree in history from the University of Melbourne, where he was a resident student at Trinity College.
 He was then awarded the Marley Studentship to study at Trinity College Theological School.
 He later read theology at the University of Oxford, then returned to Australia, studying for the Catholic priesthood at Corpus Christi College, Glen Waverley.
 In addition, Elliott completed his doctorate in sacred theology (STD) from the Pontifical Lateran University's Institute for Studies on Marriage and Family in Rome, writing a thesis on the sacramentality of marriage.